ShreX: Getting

 2.4 Query XML Document

-Since we are using the simulated file-based database, we could not actually perform the translated SQL query.
+Since we are using the simulated file-based database, we could not

 Users might try it with a real database.